 Winter preparation is critical for over-the-road trucking.

-Most carriers are aware that driving in winter weather means poor visibility, less traction, and an increase in stop time.
-It also means unpredictability in the actions of the drivers around you.
-As such, it’s critical to be prepared so you can stay productive, profitable, and prevent a potential catastrophe.
+Most carriers are aware that driving in winter weather means poor visibility, less traction, and an increase in stoppage time.
+It also means unpredictability in the actions of drivers around you.
+It’s critical to be prepared so you can stay productive, profitable, and prevent a potential catastrophe.
 Make sure you know your route and take advantage of mobile apps like WAZE that can indicate safer roadways with less traffic.
 It’s also important to know exactly where you can fuel up along your route as well as between loads using apps like Trucker Path.
 Most importantly, know what the conditions are ahead of time, make good decisions, and get off the roads when conditions are severe.
 Preparation is a necessity, and it starts with your vehicle and how you handle it.
 While maintaining efficiencies on the road, the following tips could even save lives.